-More than three years ago, I started writing daily journals and creating playlists.
+More than four years ago, I started writing daily journals and creating playlists.
 Now, I’ve decided to share it.

 Not everyone will find it especially interesting, and that’s fine.
 This is primarily for me, for Lauren and Luke, and for my friends who obsess over music like I do.
 For anyone else who occasionally peaks in, the music is always playing.